Kerala Tourism Infrastructure Limited: KTIL Activities

 The range of activities conducted by KTIL can be broadly divided into three.

 Joint Venture Partnerships

 The primary function of the company is to develop public-private partnership (PPP model) projects for tourism infrastructure development.
 Taj Kerala Hotels and Resorts is a joint venture between KTIL and Taj Hotels Resorts and Palaces under the PPP model.
 KTIL announced its latest PPP model project, an urban entertainment centre at Veli, Thiruvananthapuram.
 This particular project will contribute significantly to the tourism development of the capital city and Kerala as a whole.

-KTIL-Taj JV

-A pioneer in India in forging joint venture relationships with private sector, KTIL has floated joint ventures with Taj group.
-The joint venture company Taj Kerala Hotels and Resorts Ltd has developed the following Resort/Star Hotel projects in KTIL's properties: